Frequently Asked Questions

 - Goodwyn, S., L. Acredolo, and A.L.
 Brown, Impact of symbolic gesturing on early language development.
 Journal of Verbal and Nonverbal Behavior, 2000.
 24(2): p.
 81-103.

-Why would teaching my baby sign language help him/her talk?
+Why does teaching sign help children talk?

 A well documented factor that positively affects how quickly kids learn language is how much adults talk to them.
 When a child uses a verbal word or a sign, adults tend to "pour" more language into the conversation: